danielyxie/bitburner/markdown/bitburner.codingcontract.getdata.md

 <b>Returns:</b>

-string
+any

-The specified contract’s data;
+The specified contract’s data, data type depends on contract type.;

 ## Remarks